 WOTR: What makes your course special?

 Tyler: First, it's practical.
 Our course was developed in the classroom and used to intensively train new teachers without any classroom experience.
 In developing our course, we avoided wasting precious training time on theories that might not yet make sense or help a new teacher out.
-Second, our job placement service, free for our grads, follows along the lines of "practicality".
+Second, we offer the TEFL course and job placement, with the placement service being free for our grads.
 How often do we read about people spending a fortune on their education, only to find out that employment prospects are slim to dismal at best?
 We want our grads to have solid, high-paying, vetted and sustainable contracts available for them as soon as they complete the course.
 We've even had students apply while halfway through their course, getting on a plane to their new destination within a couple of weeks of completion.

 WOTR: What about older women?
 Don't most teachers tend to be young?

 Tyler: It is a tougher market for older travelers.
 So far, China and Vietnam are two destinations where candidates over 40 have had a decent success rate.
-Another option that has worked quite well for older candidates has been our online job placements.
+Another option that has worked quite well for older candidates has been our online jobs where you can teach English online.
 You would simply need a computer and a reliable internet connection.
 This minimizes restrictions that come with work visa procurement, insurance etc and allows for travel, hobbies and freedom for those who are semi-retired or simply looking for a change later on in life.